Bruising Around Eye For No Reason | Clear Causes Explained

 • Antiplatelet drugs: Aspirin and clopidogrel reduce platelet activity critical for clot formation.

-• Corticosteroids: Long-term use weakens skin and vessel walls.
+• Corticosteroids: Long-term use can thin skin and weaken vessel walls.

 If you’re taking any of these drugs, unexpected bruising is more common.